nldoty/jobcoin-mixer/flask-app/README.md

 To start the service, simply run
 `python app.py`

+#### Using Docker
+To run the app using Docker, run the following commands:

+`docker build -t flask-app .`
+`docker run --name mixer-flaskapp -p 5000:5000 flask-app`

 ## Assumptions
 These are just some general assumptions I'm making moving forward.
 These might change.